-- Understandability, the extent to which the software is easily comprehended with regard to purpose and structure.
+- Understandability is the extent to which the software is easily comprehended with regard to purpose and structure.

-- Flexibility, the ease of changing the software to meet revised requirements.
+- Flexibility is the ease of changing the software to meet revised requirements.

 Dromey’s quality model

-Dromey’s model is mainly focussed on the attributes and sub-attributes to connect properties of the software to the quality attributes
+Dromey’s model mainly focuses on the attributes and sub-attributes to connect the properties of the software to the quality attributes.

 There are three principal elements to this model